About the NASC

-Established in 1992, the mission of the NASC is to provide a communication network among and between sports commissions, convention and visitors bureaus, chambers of commerce and event rights holders which increases access to sports event information, educates members in the areas of sports marketing and fund raising, enriches the quality of member's sports events and promotes the value of sports commissions in their own community and within the sports industry.
+Established in 1992, the mission of the NASC is to provide a communication network among and between sports commissions, destination marketing organizations, chambers of commerce and event rights holders which increases access to sports event information, educates members in the areas of sports marketing and fund raising, enriches the quality of member's sports events and promotes the value of sports commissions in their own community and within the sports industry.
 Click here to view additional information.

 Who is eligible to join?

-Organizations that are involved in the sports event industry including: Sports Commissions, Convention and Visitors Bureaus, Chambers of Commerce, Universities, Collegiate Conferences,Event Owners, and Suppliers to the industry.
+Organizations that are involved in the sports event industry including: Sports Commissions, Destination Marketing Organizations, Chambers of Commerce, Universities, Collegiate Conferences,Event Owners, and Suppliers to the industry.

 Note:The organization, not the individual, is the member.
 Therefore, every staff member employed by the organization is also a member and may take advantage of the benefits of membership.